wp-plugins/cpt-onomies/readme.txt

 == Upgrade Notice ==

 = 1.0.1 =
-* Fixed bug that didn't delete relationships when CPT-onomy "term" is deleted
+Fixed bug that didn't delete relationships when CPT-onomy "term" is deleted.